Civilis317/cloud-config-server/README.md

 \
 I have tried to use a server keystore containing only the trusted certificate and public key of the client.
 However the standard `/encrypt` endpoint uses the `getKeyPair(..)` method of `org.springframework.security.rsa.crypto.KeyStoreKeyFactory`.
-In this method the private key is used to get at the public key:
+In this method **the private key is used to get at the public key**:
 `RSAPrivateCrtKey key = (RSAPrivateCrtKey)this.store.getKey(alias, password); `
 `RSAPublicKeySpec spec = new RSAPublicKeySpec(key.getModulus(), key.getPublicExponent()); `
 If key == null, as is the case when no private key is present this ends in disaster (an NPE).